srikarsharan097/Frontend-Fundamentals-Pirple.com/README.md

 # Frontend-Fundamentals-Pirple.com
-This project fills our body with HTML & CSS and that leads to cloning online websites without coping their code.
+This project fills our body with HTML & CSS and that leads to cloning online websites without copying their code.

 This certification is really valuable if you choose your career to be in web development.